Allen & Overy (London)

 ", while higher up there's "impressive dedication

 A&O has historically been a pretty happy ship.
-As one associate says,
+One joyous transactional lawyer says "corporate is booming

-The firm came last of the Magic Circle in the Firm of the Year 2015 survey, which was unusual: in previous years we have got fewer complaints from lawyers at A&O than from any of its competitors.
-Overall, it’s still a very strong proposition: outstanding training, some of the best work in the City, good pay and a glittering name on your CV.
+The firm came second to last of the Magic Circle in the Firm of the Year 2016 survey, just pipping Freshfields.
+However, despite some grumblings, overall, it’s still a strong proposition: some of the best work in the City, good pay and a glittering name on your CV.

 For more information on Allen & Overy click here